MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 specific way to simplify configuration management in Linux and Windows machines.

-DSC is a declarative language, where the state of a machine is described using a format that should be clear to understand even if the reader is not a subject matter expert.
-DSC is unique compared to imperative PowerShell script format, because the definition of an application environment is separate from the script logic that implements how it is delivered.
+DSC is a declarative language, where the state of a machine is described using a format that should be clear to understand even if the reader isn't a subject matter expert.
+DSC is unique compared to imperative PowerShell script format, because the definition of an application environment is separate from the script logic that implements how it's delivered.

 There are two primary components: